 An agent, sometimes called the attorney-in-fact, is authorized to act on behalf of someone else or on behalf of a legal entity.
 Sometimes agents are hired to represent a client in negotiating the terms of an agreement.
 An example might be a literary agent representing an author in her negotiations with the publishing company.
 Another example could be someone who hires a lawyer to negotiate the terms of an employment agreement, licensing agreement, or any other important contract.
 For estate planning, you may want an agent for healthcare and one for finance.

-An important document created as part of the estate plan is the healthcare directive (the “Directive”).
+Two important documents created as part of the estate plan are the healthcare directive (the “Directive”) and the HIPAA Authorization.
 This is a legal document that provides instruction for the agent in the event the principal becomes incapacitated.
 The principal is the person on whose behalf the agent operates.
 The agent for healthcare is authorized to stand in the principal’s shoes when they cannot make healthcare decisions on their own behalf.
 It is an important role.
 The person you choose to step into that role should be selected carefully.
 Why?
 Because they have access to your private medical information, they could be authorized to make such health care decisions as

 - whether to consent to or refuse medical treatment for you,